laravel-enso/documentation/docs/backend/cicd.md

 ## Description

-CI/CD is the infrastructure repository used to build and publish the shared Docker image for Laravel Enso pipelines.
+CI/CD builds the shared Docker image used by Laravel Enso delivery pipelines.
+The image provides a consistent command-line environment for installing dependencies, compiling frontend assets, running framework tooling, and executing pipeline jobs across Enso applications and packages.

-The repository contains the Dockerfile with the PHP, Composer, Node, Yarn, Redis, and system dependencies required by the build environment, plus the GitLab pipeline definition that builds and pushes the image to the container registry.
+The repository is infrastructure code, not a Laravel package.
+Its Dockerfile is the source of truth for the published CI image, while the GitLab pipeline builds and pushes that image to the project container registry.

-It is not a Laravel package.
-It is a private infrastructure repository used by Enso delivery pipelines.

 ## Installation

-There is nothing to install into an application.
+There is nothing to install in an application.
+Applications and packages consume the published image from the GitLab container registry.

 To build the image locally: